Just Command Runner Guide¶

 just --list gcp

-just gcp deploy prod # Deploy web service
+just gcp deploy prod # Hotfix path: web only

-just gcp deploy-worker prod # Deploy worker service
+just gcp deploy-worker prod # Hotfix path: worker only

 # Operations